SEO for Google Web Stories

 Activate Web Stories Plugin

-You should now see a Stories menu item in WordPress, using which you should be able to create stories.
+You should now see a Stories menu item on your WordPress dashboard.
+You will select this option to create your stories.
 But, before you do so, you need to perform some steps to optimize them to maximize your chances of getting traffic.

 Enable Google Web Stories module